 Developed By: Committee on Economics

-Monitored anesthesia care includes all aspects of anesthesia care – a preprocedure visit, intraprocedure care and postprocedure anesthesia management.
+Monitored anesthesia care includes all aspects of anesthesia care – a preprocedure assessment and optimization, intraprocedure care and postprocedure management that is inherently provided by a qualified anesthesia provider as part of the bundled specific service.
 During monitored anesthesia care, the anesthesiologist provides or medically directs a number of specific services, including but not limited to:

 - Diagnosis and treatment of clinical problems that occur during the procedure